divaymohan/My-Tuts/Arrays/README.md

 ## 10. Remove duplicates

-Given an array nums and a value val, remove all duplicates in-place and return the new length.
+Given an sorted array with `n` elements, remove all duplicates in-place and return the new length.

 Do not allocate extra space for another array, you must do this by modifying the input array in-place with `O(1)` extra memory.

-Example:-
+Example:

 ```
 Input: